ibm-cloud-docs/pattern-pvs-aix-resiliency/reference-architecture-pvs-aix-resiliency.md

     -   BaaS VPC deployed as part of the backup service automation; not for workloads

--   Secondary IBM Cloud datacenter for disaster recovery workloads
+-   Secondary {{site.data.keyword.cloud_notm}} datacenter for disaster recovery workloads

     -   Edge VPC for firewall